joaopdroslv/context-api-react-typescript/README.md

 # React + TypeScript Product App

 A simple `React + TypeScript` project demonstrating a product listing page with dynamic filtering capabilities.
-This project uses a context-based approach to manage product data and filters.
+This project was built as **a personal exercise to revisit React's Context API**, a concept I learned back in college but hadn’t used in a long time.
+I created this project to refresh my memory and practice managing shared state in a React application.

 ## Tech Stack